nikcleju/DSP_Course/Exercises/2020-2021/Week12.md

     d.
 Sketch $|X(\omega)|$

 2. Design the pole-zero plot of a signal with:
-    - low frequency content
+    - content mainly at low frequencies
     - frequency content around the frequency $\omega = \frac{\pi}{2}$

 3. A digital filter has the following properties:
     - it is a high-pass filter of order 1
     - the pole is situated at a distance 0.9 from the origin
-    - continuous signals are completely blocked by the filter
+    - constant signals are completely blocked by the filter

 	Requirements: